 Select "Full scan" and click "Scan now".
 This will start scanning your system for malware.
 If there are any viruses found, delete them and see if the problem is fixed.

 You can also choose another virus and malware scanner from our Top anti-malware list.
-The list consists of well known top spyware removers and will help to choose the right software for your protection.
+The list consists of well-known top spyware removers and will help choose the right software for your protection.
 Click this link.

 How to Stop or Remove QtWebEngineProcess.exe.

 To stop the QtWebEngineProcess.exe process, you can use Task Manager, a system monitor program that provides information about processes and programs running on a computer.
 Some implementations can also be used to terminate processes and programs and change processes' priorities.

 Start Task Manager by pressing Ctrl + Shift + Esc or right-clicking on the Windows taskbar and selecting "Task Manager".
 When opened, find the QtWebEngineProcess.exe process and right-click it, select "End task".

 This should stop the QtWebEngineProcess.exe process.
 Note that this solution is only temporary.

 To remove QtWebEngineProcess.exe from the system, find out which software is using it.
 Right-click the QtWebEngineProcess.exe in Task Manager and select the "Open file location" option from the contextual menu.

 This will lead you to the software using the QtWebEngineProcess.exe file/process, and you will be able to ascertain whether this software is important.
 If not, uninstall the software - QtWebEngineProcess.exe will also be removed.